 View taken from the main temple hall.

-Here are some beautiful shooting angles at the temple that you cannot miss:
+Here are some beautiful photo angles at the temple that you definitely shouldn’t miss:

 One of the most beautiful angles of Kyomizu.

-To capture this angle, you need a very long focal length camera lens, or a phone with zoom capability.
+To capture this angle, you'll need a camera with a long focal length lens or a phone with zoom functionality.

-Similar to this photo, we will get a photo with effects that the naked eye cannot see.
+Similar to this photo, we can capture images with effects that are invisible to the naked eye.

 Famous stairs at Kyomizu Temple.